Frequently Asked Questions about Weight Loss Surgery

 Q. How will my diet change?

-A. Your post-surgery diet may vary depending on which type of surgery you choose.
-It's important to follow whatever dietary guidelines your weight loss program nutritionists have outlined for you.
+It’s important to follow whatever dietary guidelines your weight loss program nutritionist has outlined for you.

 Q. What if I eat too much?